SCUDEM Student Competition Using Differential Equations Modeling

 At noon, teams will turn in the final version of their Executive Summary which will be judged by coaches present.
 In the afternoon, each team will present their 10 minute Presentation, scored by an audience of coaches, faculty, and participating students.
 The competition culminates with an awards ceremony rounding out the day by 4:30 PM to allow time to travel home.

-There is a $200 registration fee for team participation and faculty development workshop for faculty coach.
-If there is room for an additional team with coach the registration for the second team will be $100.
+There is a $200 registration fee for each team participation and faculty development workshop for faculty coach.
 Additional faculty, who are not coaching a team, may join workshop and judging activities at no cost.
-All can join SIMIODE and gain its benefits FREE.
+All can join SIMIODE and gain from its benefits FREE.

 Inaugural SCUDEM 2017 in Newburgh, New York

-We are hosting an inaugural SCUDEM, located at Mount Saint Mary College, Newburgh NY USA, on 14 October 2017 for schools within a two hour drive of Newburgh NY.
-For registered team members and coaches, problems will be posted on Monday, 9 October 2017, followed by team work at home institution, with Competition Saturday on 14 October 2017.
+We hosted an inaugural SCUDEM, located at Mount Saint Mary College, Newburgh NY USA, on 14 October 2017 for schools within a two hour drive of Newburgh NY.
+For registered team members and coaches, problems were posted on Monday, 9 October 2017, followed by team work at home institution, with Competition Saturday on 14 October 2017.

-Registration for the competition will begin 15 August 2017.
+Registration for the competition will began 15 August 2017.
 Coaches may register without listing team members.
-However, team names will be due on 25 September 2017.
+However, team names was due on 25 September 2017.
 Find out more about the inaugural SCUDEM.

 SCUDEM 2018 at Various Locations